 Honda has introduced a nifty pocket near the key slot which will allow riders to easily store coins, pens (since students are the target audience), keys, and other knick-knacks.
 The profile includes a much cleaner look with a thicker seat area for the pillion.
 Besides that, the new exhaust canister has an edgier design.

 |LxWxH (in mm)||1,808 x 723 x 1,150||1,781 x 710 x 1,133|

 |Fuel tank capacity||5.3 litre||5.3 litre|

 The automatic scooter is now bigger, taller, and wider than the outgoing version, yet the new Dio has managed to have a seat height of just 650 mm.
 That’s a reduction of 115 mm in the Honda Dio seat height.
 The BS-VI Honda Dio has a ground clearance of 160 mm.
 Engineers at Honda have also increased the Dio’s wheelbase by 22 mm to 1,260 mm for a more stable ride.

 With the move to BS-VI two-wheeler makers have also had to deal with extra weight due to the increased weight of a larger catalytic convertor.
 While the SP 125 actually saw a lighter kerb weight, the same has not been the case for Honda’s scooters.
-In the Dio, the kerb weight has increased by 3 kg to 107.
+In this case, the Honda Dio weight in kg has increased by 3 kg to 107.
 However, that is unlikely going to be felt during everyday riding.

 Continuing with the design offence, Honda has also introduced a new split grab rail in the BS-VI Dio.
 Also, unlike the Activa 6G, which ditched its semi-digital display for a completely analogue unit, the new Dio remains all-digital.
 However, the display in the new Dio has a white backlight and bears a crisper look than the smaller blue backlit unit in the outgoing version.
 Also, the three-step eco speed indicator has been retained.